void-linux/void-docs/src/config/graphical-session/graphics-drivers/nvidia.md

-In order to revert to the `nouveau` driver, install the [`nouveau` driver](#nouveau-open-source-driver) (if it was not installed already), then remove the `nvidia`, `nvidia390` or `nvidia340` package, as appropriate.
+In order to revert to the `nouveau` driver, install the [`nouveau` driver](#nouveau-open-source-driver) (if it was not installed already), then remove the `nvidia` or `nvidia390` package, as appropriate.

-If you were using the `nvidia340` driver, you will need to install the `libglvnd` package after removing the `nvidia340` package.
+If you were using the obsolete `nvidia340` driver, you might need to install the `libglvnd` package after removing the `nvidia340` package.

 ### Keeping both drivers